jtstott/jira-branches/README.md

    mv jb /usr/local/bin/jb
    ```

+### Setup
-3. Authenticate with Jira by creating the file `~/.config/jira-branches/auth.json` and add your Jira username and
+1. Authenticate with Jira by creating the file `~/.config/jira-branches/auth.json` and add your Jira username (email) and
-   password:
+   password (this can be a Jira API token):
    ```json lines
    {
      // Jira username